Top Ten Most Bizarre Deaths in History

 14 Valentinian I (Anger)

-When he arrived at Brigetio during a campaign he was informed that the cause of the conflict was rooted on building fortifications in their lands.
-This made Valentinian so furious to the point that he died of a stroke while screaming at the envoys due to his frenzy fit
+In late 374, Valentinian heard about the conflict but did not consider Marcellianus' misdeeds.
+He took action by punishing the Quadi.
+When he arrived at Brigetio during a campaign, he was informed that the conflict was rooted in building fortifications on their lands.
+This made Valentinian so furious that he died of a stroke while screaming at the envoys in a fit of rage.

 15 Pythagoras of Samos